Not sure if Church's Texas Chicken is right for you?

 Potential Mitigations

-• Analyzing the franchisor's plans for innovation and menu development in Item 11 can provide insight into its strategy for long-term relevance.
+- Evaluating the franchisor's commitment to research and development can provide insight into its plans for staying relevant.

 Inexperienced Management